Mohamed Shafee Abdullah: Anwar Ibrahim sodomy trial II

 Dato 'Seri Anwar Ibrahim had three times tried to drop Shafee from the prosecution on the grounds of disqualification, conflict of interest and breach of ethics, but without success.
 Former president of the Bar Council, Dato 'Ambiga Sreenevasan stated that it had never happened before for a public prosecutor to blame the accused after the court made a decision.
 According to Mingguan Malaysia, Shafee was willing to swear in the holy land of Mecca to prove Anwar guilty.

 After the trial, Anwar Ibrahim was found guilty and sentenced to five years in prison.
 It turns out that Shafee as the prosecutor won the case.
 For Abdul Talib Osman, he never appointed anyone outside the AGC to prosecute.
 There is no need to appoint someone from outside.

-Controversies and issues
+Controversies

 On 13 September 2018, Mohamed Shafee was led into Kuala Lumpur Sessions Court to face two counts of money laundering and two counts of making false statements.
 According to the charge sheet, Shafee was alleged to have engaged in two counts of money laundering activities by receiving proceeds from illegal activities amounting to RM9.5 million, the sum was allegedly transferred to Shafee in two tranches from a bank account belonging to former prime minister Najib Razak.

 Shafee also faces two counts of violating the Income Tax Act 1967 by omitting the income received from Najib in statements made to the Inland Revenue Board on two occasions in 2015.
 He pleaded not guilty to all four charges, the court set bail at RM1 million with two sureties.